Djidjelli expedition: Wreck of La Lune

+Aftermath

 On 25 August 1665, the Duke of Beaufort destroyed two Algerian corsair ships and captured three others.
 On one of the latter he found the artillery that had been abandoned at Djidjelli in October 1664.

 A peace treaty was signed between the Duke of Beaufort and the Regency of Tunis on 25 November 1665.
 A second treaty was concluded with the Regency of Algiers on 17 May 1666.
 However, it was not until after the bombardment of Algiers by Admiral Duquesne in 1682 that the comptoir français of the Bastion de France re-opened.